 Governor Brown adds his own flavor to this mix, noting that Mike “helped [him] stay in touch with the currents that circulate through the world of education” and that Mike served him well as a “good interlocutor.”

 In later installments, we’ll hear Mike talk about how important having and using this Socratic rhetorical skill, drilled into Brown during his Jesuit seminarian training, was to win his confidence and communicate effectively with him over the years.

 Before moving onto another leitmotif about Mike’s modus operandi, it’s informative to pause and elaborate a little more about the Governor’s side comment that “education [is] one of the biggest items in the California budget.”

-Let’s listen to another of Governor Brown’s observations about Mike’s service to him and California education: a key distinction the Governor draws between “advocacy” and “inquiry.”
+Let’s listen to another of Governor Brown’s observations about Mike’s service to him and California education.
+Note the key distinction the Governor draws between “advocacy” and “inquiry.”
 Let’s listen in:

 Brown on Mike’s Strong Emphasis on Inquiry

 That the Governor could count on Mike to give him “balance,” “structure,” a “data perspective” based on “inquiry” more than “advocacy” developed over time to be at the core of the Brown-Kirst partnership, or as Brown called it several times in this interview, a “fruitful collaboration.”